Polyhedra-Studio/Cake-Dart/README.md

 The tiniest unit tester, built for dart

 # How to write unit tests
-- Cake will search for anything that has .cake.test for the file name in the directory that it's run in
+- Cake will search for anything that has .cake.dart for the file name in the directory that it's run in
 - Example of how to write unit tests:
 ```dart
 import 'package:cake/expect.dart';